Rebecca loves sharing what she knows about alternative medicine, health, frugal living, fun, animals, and how to live a better life!

 This is such a simple craft.
 If you don't mind putting in a little time, you can make this cheaper than buying one, and repurpose some materials that you'd normally throw away.
 I love how this little basket turned out, and it was so easy to make.

 You don't need to limit yourself on what these can be used for.
-You can use them in the kitchen for storage (as I have), or in the bathroom to hold bath & beauty products, media storage, bedrooms, and gift boxes.
+You can use them in the kitchen for storage (as I have), or in the bathroom to hold bath and beauty products, media storage, bedrooms, and gift boxes.
 Any use you can dream up!
 You can also use any form you like.
 I used a cardboard Amazon box but will be using an old salsa jar for the next project.
-The finished look is rustic and really looks great with modern decor or metal.
-The best part of these is, you won't spend a lot of money to make them!
+The finished look is rustic and really looks great with modern decor or in contrast to metal fixtures.
+The best part of these is, you won't spend a lot of money making them!

 Here's a list of the supplies you will need, but by all means, get creative and add others you like to your project!